-Notes: If you have to race with the stock fork springs while waiting to get your forks fixed, slide the forks down in the clamps until the top of the triple clamp is flush with the bottom of the fork cap.
-Fast riders should set the compression clicker at 6 clicks out.
+Notes: If you have to race with the stock fork spring while waiting to get your forks fixed, slide the forks down in the clamps until the top of the triple clamp is even with the bottom of the fork cap.
+Be forewarned that you cannot fix the softness of the KX450 forks by going in on the compression clickers—that just introduces bad harshness at the end of the stroke.
 If you don’t think the KX450 is turning as well as it should, slide the forks up in the triple clamps to put more weight on the front wheel and steepen the head angle.

 SHOWA SHOCK SETTINGS

-The shock worked well from day one, helped by 2019’s new linkage and 105mm of sag.
-We recommend this shock setup on the 2021 Kawasaki KX450 (stock specs are in parentheses):
+The shock worked well from day one.
+We recommend this shock setup on the 2022 Kawasaki KX450 (stock specs are in parentheses):

 Spring rate: 54 N/mm

 Hi-compression: 1-1/4 turns out